williamcjrogers/VeriCaseJet/vericase/docs/AI_CONFIGURATION_GUIDE.md

 ## Security Update
 The API keys have been removed from `apprunner.yaml` for security.
 They now need to be configured in AWS Secrets Manager.

+> Note: This document is primarily App Runner-oriented and may be legacy.
+Current production deployment for this repo is EKS.
+> See: `vericase/docs/deployment/DEPLOYMENT.md`.

 ## Setup Instructions